GlobedGD/globed2/docs/soft-link-api.md

 ## Usage

-TODO, this is a lot of work oh god

 ```cpp
 // One of the two, depending on whether you added the line of cmake above
 #include <dankmeme.globed2/include/globed/soft-link/API.hpp>